assassin990123/LixurProtocol/README.md

 This project is by no means complete and may feature plenty of bugs, security holes, etc. Please be aware of this.
 We haven't even launched the Testnet Beta yet so this is a work-in-progress.

-You may have struggles to install the required module PQCrypto, it's likely you'll need to downgrade or upgrade your Python interpreter to 3.7.0.
-If this still doesn't work, you'll likely need to install this directly and manually from here: https://github.com/kpdemetriou/pqcrypto.
-This is a crucial module!
+You may have struggles to install the required module PQCrypto, it's likely you'll need to downgrade or upgrade your Python interpreter to 3.7.0 and manually install the package.

+Installation Instructions for PQCrypto:

+If you have previously installed the PQCrypto: Delete it completely off of your hard drive completely, restart your laptop and continue with the instructions
+1. Make sure you have Python 3.7.0 and uninstall all other versions of Python!
+Link: https://www.python.org/downloads/release/python-370/
+2. Grab the two folders, and move them to the following directory for Windows (or Mac/Linux Equivalent):
+C:\Users\(Your Windows Name)\AppData\Local\Programs\Python\Python37\Lib\site-packages
+3. Once copied and pasted there, restart your laptop and head to your text editor and it should hopefully work.
+Any questions, email me at naisukhy@gmail.com or submit the issue on the GitHub Repository

 ### How to Contribute